-In our capacity as Statutory Auditor of ID Logistics, appointed as independent third-party agency, accredited by COFRAC under number 3-1048 (the scope of accreditation may be consulted at www.cofrac.fr), we hereby present our report on the consolidated statement of non-financial performance relating to the financial year ended December 31, 2020 (hereinafter the "Statement"), presented in the Group management report in accordance with the statutory and regulatory provisions of Articles L. 225-102-1, R. 225-105 and R. 225-105-1 of the French Commercial Code.
+In our capacity as Statutory Auditor of your company, ID Logistics (hereinafter "the entity"), appointed as independent third-party agency ("third party"), accredited by Cofrac under number 3-1048 (Cofrac Inspection Accreditation 3-1048, the scope of which may be consulted at www.cofrac. fr) and in the course of adapting our management system in the context of the change in the terms and conditions of our accreditation as determined by Cofrac (change from ISO 17020 to ISO 17029), we have carried out work with the aim of formulating a reasoned opinion expressing a conclusion of moderate assurance on the historical information (observed or extrapolated) in the consolidated statement of nonfinancial performance prepared in accordance with the entity's procedures (hereinafter the "Guidelines"), for the fiscal year ended December 31, 2021 (hereinafter the "Information" and the "Statement" respectively), presented in the Group management report in accordance with the statutory and regulatory provisions of Articles L. 225-102-1, R. 225-105 and R. 225-105-1 of the French Commercial Code.